 Boosting Skills and Confidence

-- Strategic and academic planning for successfully setting and achieving short-term and long-term goals and projects.
+- Strategic and academic planning in order to set and accomplish short-term and long-term projects and goals.

-- Organizational abilities for organizing schoolwork, setting up a personal study area, setting personal expectations and making the most of an academic planner.
+- Organizational abilities for streamlining schoolwork, arranging a personal study area, setting personal expectations and using an academic planner.

-- How to identify teacher expectations and priorities.
+- Learning how to identify teacher expectations and use active listening.

-- Understanding college admissions requirements and how to tackle the college admission essay.
+- Getting to grips with college admissions requirements, including the college admission essay.

-- Job interview preparation, including writing an effective resume and cover letter.
+- Job interview tips and how to write a great resume and cover letter.